 Official estimates, confirmed by many Iraqis who remained in the city, were that about 75 percent of the population had left, heeding the American and Iraqi government warnings of impending doom (some say as many as 90 percent left; hard to tell).
 If you accept a population figure of 300,000, and the 75 percent evacuation figure, that would leave something on the order of 75,000 people left in the city.

-On October 29, eight Marines died from a car bomb near Fallujah, while another nine Marines were wounded elsewhere in Anbar province.
+On September 6, seven Marines were killed by suicide bombers, and on October 29 eight Marines died from a car bomb near Fallujah, while another nine Marines were wounded elsewhere in Anbar province.

 "We have entered the final phase to solve the Fallujah problem," Allawi told reporters in a grave tone.
 If we cannot solve it peacefully, I have no choice but to take military action.
 I will do so with a heavy heart"

 UN Secretary-General Annan warned Iraq, the US and Britain not to invade the city.
 All three entities rejected Annan's warning.

 By October 30, US forces were conducting intensive airstrikes against suspected militant bases in Fallujah as they prepared for a major operation to root out insurgents in the Sunni Muslim stronghold.